Requirements to Study in Japan from Nepal: Visa Application Guide 2025

 Visa processing can take a span of 1-2 months.
 Keeping this in mind, plan your admission and departure accordingly.

 Once your visa is approved, you will be notified by the Japanese Embassy.
-You can collect your visa and passport from the embassy or the associated consulate.
+You can collect your visa from the embassy or the associated consulate.
 Make sure that all the information on your visa is correct, including your name, visa type, and duration of stay.
+Then, you can prepare to take off to Japan from Nepal.

-Planning to Study in Japan as a Nepali Student
+How to Study in Japan as a Nepali Student?

-The application and departure process is really very long and vast.
-It is challenging as well as confusing for all of us, so firstly, don’t worry, you are not alone.
-Secondly, below is the detailed plan outline that should be helpful for you to plan for your study in Japan from Nepal, from the very first step to your landing in Japan:
+To study in Japan from Nepal, you need to follow a structured application and departure process.
+It is a simple and straight path, but challenging as well as confusing for all of us.
+So firstly, don’t worry, you are not alone.
+Secondly, below is the detailed roadmap that should help you plan your study in Japan from Nepal, from the very first step to your landing in Japan:

 Step 1: Begin your Research